-The number of places available is determined by the capacity of the school; the PAN for new Reception pupils is 90.
-Admissions - Northumberland Primary School (northumberlandheathprimaryschool.co.uk)
+The number of places available is determined by the capacity of the school; the PAN (Pupil Admission Number) for new Reception pupils is 60.

-The School will publish its PAN annually.
-The School will notify the LA of any increases to the agreed PANs and will reference the changes on the school's website.
-The School will consult on any proposal to decrease the school's PAN - consultation will not occur where it is proposed to increase or keep the same PAN.
+The school will publish its PAN annually.
+The school will notify the LA of any increases to the agreed PANs and will reference the changes on the school's website.
+The school will consult on any proposal to decrease the school's PAN - consultation will not occur where it is proposed to increase or keep the same PAN.

-If the School decides that it can accept more pupils than laid out in its PAN, it will notify the LA in good time so that the LA can deliver its coordination responsibilities effectively.
+If the school decides that it can accept more pupils than laid out in its PAN, it will notify the LA in good time so that the LA can deliver its coordination responsibilities effectively.

-In line with statutory requirements, the School will not refuse admission to any age group, other than the relevant age groups, on the grounds that the number of children admitted has already reached the PAN; however, the School may refuse admission on the grounds that the admission of another child would prejudice the provision of efficient education or efficient use of resources.
+In line with statutory requirements, the school will not refuse admission to any age group, other than the relevant age groups, on the grounds that the number of children admitted has already reached the PAN; however, the school may refuse admission on the grounds that the admission of another child would prejudice the provision of efficient education or efficient use of resources.